LibenHailu/code-iq/README.md

 ## Overview

 CodeIQ is an interactive web application designed to help Software Engineers enhance their knowledge through quizzes on various topics.
 Users can select courses, take quizzes, and track their progress on a leaderboard.
-The application is built using Next.js and integrates with AWS Amplify for authentication and data management.
+The application is built using Next.js and integrated with AWS Amplify for authentication and data management.

 ## Features